dhaliaditi/ai-code-quality-benchmark/README.md

 This is a small, fully reproducible pipeline that runs static-analysis tools (Pylint, Radon) over matched pairs of human-written and AI-written Python solutions to the same problems, and reports the differences.
-It is a scaled-down demonstration of the measurement approach used in my PhD research on technical debt in AI-assisted software development.
+It is a scaled-down demonstration of the measurement approach used in my further study.

 ## Result summary (41 HumanEval problems)